SMML estimators for exponential families with continuous sufficient statistics: Abstract

 \section{Abstract}

 {The minimum message length principle is an information theoretic criterion that links data compression with statistical inference.
-This paper studies the strict minimum message length (SMML) estimator for $d$-dimensional exponential families with continuous sufficient statistics, for all $d$.
-The partition of an SMML estimator is shown to consist of convex polytopes (i.e. convex polygons when $d=2$).
-A simple and explicit description of these polytopes is given in terms of the assertions and coding probabilities, namely that the $i^{th}$ polytope is exactly the set of data points where the posterior probability corresponding to the $i^{th}$ assertion and $i^{th}$ coding probability is greater than or equal to the other posteriors.
-SMML estimators which partition the data space into $n$ regions are therefore determined by $n(d+1)$ numbers which describe the assertions and coding probabilities, and we give $n(d+1)$ equations that these numbers must satisfy.
-Solving these equations with a quasi-Newton method then gives a practical method for constructing higher-dimensional SMML estimators. }
+This paper studies the strict minimum message length (SMML) estimator for $d$-dimensional exponential families with continuous sufficient statistics, for all $d \ge 1$.
+The partition of an SMML estimator is shown to consist of convex polytopes (i.e. convex polygons when $d=2$) which can be described explicitly in terms of the assertions and coding probabilities.
+While this result is known, we give a new proof based on the calculus of variations, and this approach gives some interesting new inequalities for SMML estimators.
+We also use this result to construct an SMML estimator for a $2$-dimensional normal random variable with known variance and a normal prior on its mean. }